skosch/YinYangFit/docs/source/index.markdown

 distance](http://www.bcbl.eu/consolider/images/stories/publications/Perea_etal_ExpPsy07.pdf),
-[the language](https://psycnet.apa.org/record/2008-03492-004), and even on [your age](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6542500/) (curiously, it does depend on whether you are a human [or a baboon](https://journals.sagepub.com/doi/abs/10.1177/0956797612474322)).</span> On the other hand, we have no trouble distinguishing anagrams like *cat* and *act*.
+[the language](https://psycnet.apa.org/record/2008-03492-004), and even on [your age](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6542500/) (curiously, it does not depend on whether you are a human [or a baboon](https://journals.sagepub.com/doi/abs/10.1177/0956797612474322)).</span> On the other hand, we have no trouble distinguishing anagrams like *cat* and *act*.
 Nobody has yet observed the responsible neurons in action, but the mountains of experimental